-A Charging Party's failure to cooperate could result in a dismissal of the charge for lack of cooperation.
-A Charged Party's failure to cooperate, as requested, could result in the issuance and enforcement of an investigative subpoena.
+If a Charging Party fails to cooperate, the Regional Director may dismiss the charge for lack of cooperation.
+If a Charged Party fails to cooperate, an investigative subpoena could be issued.

-When is an investigation completed?
+When is an investigation complete?

-An investigation is completed when each party has been given a reasonable opportunity to provide relevant evidence and there are sufficient facts for the Regional Director to render a decision on the merits of the charge.
+An investigation is complete when each party has been given a reasonable opportunity to provide relevant evidence and there are enough facts for the Regional Director to make a decision about the charge.

-What happens if the Regional Director determines that the charge does not have merit?
+What happens if the Regional Director determines the charge does not have merit?

-If the Regional Director determines that the charge does not have merit and therefore should be dismissed, the Charging Party is afforded a brief opportunity to withdraw the charge without issuance of a written dismissal.
-If the charge is not withdrawn or is not withdrawn promptly, a written dismissal issues and is served on the parties.
-The dismissal letter describes the allegation(s), the facts disclosed during the investigation, the applicable law and the reasoning upon which the Regional Director's decision to dismiss is based.
+If the Regional Director determines that the charge does not have merit and should be dismissed, the Charging Party is given a chance to withdraw the charge before the Regional Director issues a dismissal letter.
+If the Charging Party does not promptly withdraw the charge, the Regional Director issues a dismissal letter and serves it on the parties.
+The dismissal letter describes the allegation(s), the facts learned during the investigation, the law, and the reason the Regional Director dismissed the charge.